dylanm1998/NNs-Neural-Networks-Final-Project/README.md

 ## 🙏 Acknowledgement
 This work was carried out with the support of "Cooperative Research Program for Agriculture Science and Technology Development (Project No. RS-2021-RD010195)", Rural Development Administration, Republic of Korea.

+## 📬 Contact
+If you have any comments for the task, please contact dylanmeng@chungbuk.ac.kr